arewadataScience/arewadatatascience/README.md

-# arewadatatascience
+# Arewa DataScience Academy

-Arewa DataScience Academy Website
+This is a pubic repository for Arewa Data Science Academy